 - Early Ipswich family (5th gen) -- Went south to CT under the auspices of the church.
 Then, one side went west to NJ; the other returned to MA.

 - Lyman Porter (7th gen) - His father was the 6th gen and went out west.
 Lyman married into a family that was out of both north and south New England.
 Lyman is buried in NE.
 His wife, Caroline, is buried in Los Angeles CA. See TGA Vol. III:1.
+See Remarks (11/01/2021) about the new MF database of applications to 1900 where on can look up names.
+Sure enough, Lyman is there with a daughter and brothers.
+We will use Lyman as the core of the Lost Generation.

 - Family out of NC (7th gen) - Post the revolution, the family went to TN (following Boone).
 There, they were involved in establishing a church that spread through TN, the surrounding area, and overseas.
 The next generation took the family (6th gen) to the western edge of MO in the 1820s which is quite early and where they continued the church work which included circuit riding to visit pioneering families (sometimes being away months at a time).
 Then, there elements of AR, OK, and early TX.